Ahavas Shalom Trust

 This funder does not have a public application process.

 AHAVAS SHALOM TRUST operates as a private trust making grants at the discretion of its trustees.
-There is no publicly available application form, guidelines, or portal for organizations to submit funding requests.
-The charity appears to identify beneficiaries through existing relationships within the Jewish community in the Salford and Greater Manchester area.
+There is no publicly available application form, guidelines, or portal for organisations to submit funding requests.
+The charity appears to identify beneficiaries through existing relationships within the Jewish community.

 Application Success Factors